People

 Assessing the social-ecological fit of American eel conservation and governance in Canada.

-In my master’s research, I will be conducting a narrative literature review to determine the social ecological fit of American eel conservation and management policy in Canada in six dimensions (social fit, ecological fit, scale fit, spatial fit, vertical fit, and horizontal fit).
-Moreover, I will be consulting experts working closely on American eel conservation management in Canada to assess what decision actions can enhance the social-ecological fit of the system.
+In my master’s research, I will conduct a policy analysis to determine the social-ecological fit of American eel conservation and management policy in Canada across five dimensions (social fit, ecological fit, scale fit, vertical fit, and horizontal fit).
+Moreover, I will speak with professionals involved in American eel conservation and management in Canada to build a picture of the most effective and feasible mitigation measures to reduce turbine-related mortality, and the types of communication among actors in the management network.

 I am also a part of the research project NSERC ResNet: A network for monitoring, modeling, and managing Canadian ecosystem services for sustainability and resilience .